cloudbutton/aliyun-plugin/README.md

   pw = pywren_ibm_cloud.function_executor(runtime='<CUSTOM_MODULES_DIR>')
 ```

-Note that the actual folder name in which you installed your modules will be used from now on to identify this runtime, thus after the first execution (which will install it to Aliyun FC) you can use that name to refer to the runtime instead of the full path.
+Note that the actual folder name in which you installed your modules will be used from now on to identify this runtime, thus after the first execution (which will install it to Aliyun FC) you can use that name to refer to it instead of the full path.
 For example, with */home/me/mycustomruntime* as the directory of your custom modules, you will be able to use *mycustomruntime* to refer to it:
 ```yaml
   pywren:
     ...